alandwarinasia/asoiafdotcards/README.md

-## Transformers.cards ##
+## asoiaf.cards ##

-Transformers.cards is a website for displaying card information from Hasbro's Transformers TCG.
+[asoiaf.cards](https://asoiaf.cards) is a website for displaying card information from CMON's A Song Of Ice And Fire: The Miniatures Game.

-### API

-Transformers.cards card data is available via an API.
-Documentation can be found here: https://transformers.cards/api